A Survey of Code-switched Speech and Language Processing: Data and resources

 Data used for building Automatic Speech Recognition (ASR) and Text to Speech (TTS) systems typically consists of recorded speech and the corresponding transcripts.
 For ASR systems, the speech may be spontaneous or read, and typically needs to be at least a few thousand hours to build systems that are usable.
 For TTS systems, a few hours of clean, well recorded speech from a single speaker is typically enough.
 Below is a list of code-switched data sets available for speech processing.

 \begin{itemize}

 \item SEAME \cite{lyu2010seame} is a corpus of Mandarin-English code-switching by bilinguals in Singapore and Malaysia, with Mandarin being the dominant language in the recordings.
-It consists of 63 hours of interviews and conversational speech from 97 speakers.
+It consists of 63 hours of interviews and conversational speech from 97 speakers. \cite{lee2017review} describes the updated SEAME corpus with an additional 129 hours of speech.

 \item The HKUST Mandarin-English Corpus \cite{li2012mandarin} also consists of interviews and conversational speech with 5 hours of transcribed and 15 hours of untranscribed speech.

 \item The CECOS corpus \cite{shen2011cecos} contains 12 hours of prompted Mandarin-English speech from 77 speakers.